kevindigo/quests-of-zeus/backlog.md

+- Prevent moving through land
-- Advance the game from setup to the first player's turn
+- Implement one of the land actions first
-- Roll (and show) dice
-- Move through the sea